liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/01-selecting-entities.markdown

 ## Getting an Item Selector for the Criteria [](id=getting-an-item-selector-for-the-criteria)

-In order to use an Item Selector with your criteria, you must get an Item Selector URL based on the criteria.
+To use an Item Selector with your criteria, you must get an Item Selector URL based on the criteria.
 The URL is needed to open the Item Selector dialog in your UI.
 In Java, you build the criteria and pass it in a call to get the Item Selector's URL.

 First, get an Item Selector OSGi Service Component using Declarative Services.